The soft skills employers look for (including examples)

 • Explain your biggest achievement and how you got there.

-• Discuss a time when you took initiative to solve a problem.
+• Discuss a time when you took the initiative to solve a problem.

-Soft skills are essential to any job.
-These skills can equip you with the tools to succeed in work and are often of higher value than technical skills, particularly in early career employment.
-They are a great thing to talk about if you have limited work experience as you can learn and develop these skills in many different environments.
+Soft skills are essential to any job as they’re the tools you need to succeed.
+Employers often value these as much or sometimes more than technical skills, particularly in early career employment.
+They’re a great thing to talk about if you’ve got limited work experience as you learn these skills in many different environments.
+So, you’ll have plenty of soft skills even if you’re going for your first-ever job.

 Showcase your skills in a job you'll love

 Ready to put your soft skills to the test?
-Browse available opportunities and take your first step towards a career that will help you develop your skillset further.
+Browse available opportunities and take your first step towards a career that’ll help you develop your skillset further.